lunaPC/gnome-screenshot-recordmydesktop-applet/README.md

 * recordmydesktop

 #Installation
-Copy the folder to ~/.local/share/cinnamon/applets/.
+* Copy the folder to ~/.local/share/cinnamon/applets/.
+* Rename the folder to gnome-screenshot-recordmydesktop-applet
+* Give execution permisions to screenshot.sh and screencapture.sh